Your Bag

 Castor oil is rich in vitamin E and when applied on a regular basis softens the cuticles and prevents nail breakage.
 You can soak the fingers in a mix of castor oil, baby shampoo and warm water.

-Castor Oil For Hair Growth
+Castor Oil For Hair

 Apply castor oil on the scalp and massage it for a few minutes to spread the oil uniformly and trigger blood flow in the scalp.
 Avoid the hair as the thickness of castor oil will be hard to remove.
 Do this for two months and promote hair growth.
-It is used in other hair treatment for hair health.
+It is used in other hair treatments for hair health.

 Oil for Soft Heels

 Apply castor oil on the feet before bedtime.
 It hydrates the heels and treats cracked heels.
-Apply castor oil on the heels and wearing socks also gives good sleep.

 5 Recipes of Castor Oil